apache/causeway-site/content/reference/recognized-annotations/Aggregated.md

 Title: @Aggregated

-> **Support**
->
-> * Used by the NoSQL Object Store; currently ignored by other object stores.
->
-> * Ignored by: Wicket viewer (and indeed all other viewers).
+> This annotation has partial/incomplete support.

 This annotation indicates that the object is aggregated, or wholly owned, by a root object.

+This information could in theory provide useful semantics for some object store implementations, eg to store the aggregated objects "inline".
+The JDO ObjectStore does *not* use this semantic, however.

-This information is of use by some object stores implementations (to store the aggregated objects "inline").
-At the time of writing none of the viewers exploit this information, though this may change in the future.
-(For example, the DnD viewer could be enhanced to prevent aggregated objects from being "dragged out" from their root object).
+At the time of writing none of the viewers exploit this metadata.

-> **Warning**
->
-> The `@Aggregated` semantics are not completely well-defined and so its use is currently discouraged.